todogroup/ospology/meetings/Sync Chapters/README.md

 > Facilitators and Scribe roles are assigned by the end of the previous call
 > Do you want to improve this README file?
 Please open a PR!

-# Official host list
+# Official Moderator list

-Official list of OSPOlogy EMEA & APAC hosts.
-If you'd like to be included in the list, please first read the responsibilities and requirements (link TBD) and open an issue.
+Official list of OSPOlogy EMEA & APAC Moderators.
+If you'd like to be included in the list, please first [read the responsibilities and requirements](https://github.com/todogroup/ospology/tree/main/meetings/Sync%20Chaptersmoderator-list.md) and open an issue.